projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 Manual setup ACRN guide
 =======================

-If you don't need the script to setup ACRN by manual, and then you should follow these steps after installation of Clear Linux and login system.
+Instead of using the quick setup script, you can also set up ACRN, SOS, and UOS manually following these steps:

 #.
+After installing Clear Linux on the NUC, login as the **clear** user
+   and open a terminal window.
+#.
 Clear Linux OS is set to automatically update itself.
 We recommend that you disable
-   this feature to have more control over when the updates happen.
+   this feature to have more control over when updates happen.
 Use this command to disable the autoupdate feature:

    .. code-block:: none